pywbem/pywbem/docs/appendix.rst

 ConnectionError raised with [SSL: UNSUPPORTED_PROTOCOL]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: pair: troubleshooting: OpenSSL

+.. index:: pair: SSL: OpenSSL
+.. index:: pair: UNSUPPORTED_PROTOCOL: OpenSSL

 On newer versions of the operating system running the pywbem client, communication with the WBEM server may fail with::

     pywbem.exceptions.ConnectionError: SSL error <class 'ssl.SSLError'>:
       [SSL: UNSUPPORTED_PROTOCOL] unsupported protocol (_ssl.c:1056)

+In pywbem version 1.7.0 the urllib3 configuration version limit was modified to allow urllib3 versions >= 2.0.
+These versions of urllib3 limit the minimum TLS version to 1.2 (i.e OpenSSL version >= 1.1.1).
+If the version of OpenSSL is less than 1.1.1, this SSLError will occur with the initial request to the WBEM Server.
+Urllib3 version <= 2.0 also limits the SSL library implementations to just OpenSSL and possibly libreSSL.

-For example, this happened after an upgrade of the client OS to Debian buster using Python 3.7, with OpenSSL 1.1.1d.
+This also happened after an upgrade of the client OS to Debian buster using Python 3.7, with OpenSSL 1.1.1d.

 This is an error that is created by the OpenSSL library and handed back up to